gosukiwi/atom-agk/README.md

 # atom-agk package
-This plugin adds support for the AppGameKit Tier 1 (BASIC) language as well as utilities for compiling source code using AppGameKit Classic.
+Use Atom to develop games with AppGameKit!
+This plugin adds support for the AppGameKit Tier 1 (BASIC) language and all the utilities you'd expect from a modern editor, such as syntax highlighting, intellisense, on-demand compilation, and a REPL-oriented debugger.

 ![A screenshot of your package](https://f.cloud.github.com/assets/69169/2290250/c35d867a-a017-11e3-86be-cd7c5bf3ff9b.gif)